Constans II: Reign as emperor

 In 654, however, Mu'awiya renewed his raids by sea, plundering Rhodes.
 Constans led a fleet to attack the Muslims at Phoinike (off Lycia) in 655 at the Battle of the Masts, but he was defeated: 500 Byzantine ships were destroyed in the battle, and the Emperor himself was almost killed.
 The sea battle was so devastating that the emperor escaped only by trading clothes with one of his men.
-Before the battle, chronicler Theophanes the Confessor says, the Emperor dreamed of being at Thessalonica; this dream predicted his defeat against the Arabs because the word Thessalonika is similar to the sentence "thes allo niken", which means "gave victory to another (the enemy)".
-Caliph Uthman was preparing to attack Constantinople, but he did not carry out the plan, as the first Fitna broke out in 656.
+According to chronicler Theophanes the Confessor, before the battle Constans dreamed of being at Thessalonica: this dream predicted his defeat because "Thessalonika" is similar to the phrase thes allo niken ("gave victory to another (the enemy)" in Greek).
+Caliph Uthman was preparing to attack Constantinople, but he did not carry out the plan, as the First Fitna broke out in 656.

 In 658, with the eastern frontier under less pressure, Constans defeated the Slavs in the Balkans, temporarily reasserting some notion of Byzantine rule over them and resettled some of them in Anatolia (c.
 649 or 667).
 In 659 he campaigned far to the east, taking advantage of a rebellion against the Caliphate in Media.
 The same year he concluded peace with the Arabs.

 By order of Constans II, the exarch of Ravenna Theodore Calliopas (right) arrests Pope Martin I in Rome.

 Now Constans could turn to church matters once again.
 Pope Martin I had condemned both Monothelitism and Constans' attempt to halt debates over it in the Lateran Council of 649.
 The Emperor ordered the Exarch of Ravenna to arrest the Pope.
 Exarch Olympius excused himself from this task, but his successor, Theodore I Calliopas, carried it out in 653.
 Pope Martin was brought to Constantinople and condemned as a criminal, ultimately being exiled to Cherson, where he died in 655.

 Constans grew increasingly fearful that his younger brother, Theodosius, could oust him from the throne; he therefore obliged Theodosius to take holy orders and later had him killed in 660.
 Constans' sons Constantine, Heraclius, and Tiberius had been associated on the throne since the 650s.
 However, having attracted the hatred of the citizens of Constantinople, Constans decided to leave the capital and to move to Syracuse in Sicily.